-The sermon in a level place as found in Luke 6:17-49 and the Sermon on the Mount as found in Matthew 5:1-7:29 possibility the same message at two different times.
+The sermon in a level place as found in Luke 6:17-49 and the Sermon on the Mount as found in Matthew 5:1-7:29 possibility the same message at two different places.
 It appears that this level pace was in walking distance of Capernaum.
-May be the mount was in the greater area of Galilee also.
+Maybe the mount was in the greater area of Galilee also.

 Jesus may have taught the same material over and over again.

 Jesus Ministers to Many People

 6:17 Then Jesus came down with them and stood on a level place, along with many of his disciples and a large gathering of people from all over Judea, Jerusalem, and the seacoast of Tyre and Sidon.
 18 They had come to hear him and to be healed of their diseases.
 Even those who were being tormented by unclean spirits were being healed.
 19 The entire crowd was trying to touch him, because power was coming out from him and healing all of them.

 20 Then Jesus looked at his disciples and said,

 “How blessed are you who are destitute,